oversizedcanoe/BackgroundRemover/README.md

 `background_color` is an optional parameter for the background color of the image (passed as an RGB color, as `tuple[int, int, int]` -- i.e. (0, 0, 0) for white).
 If not passed `background_color` will be estimated based on the average color of the top left 5% of the image.
 Ideally this could be flexible for the caller in the future.

 #### Examples
- - See the demos folder for some examples.
+ - See the [demos folder](https://github.com/oversizedcanoe/simple_background_remover/tree/main/demos) for some examples.
 The Shirt was done with auto wiggle room and background determination, and worked almost perfectly.
 The Apple has some bleed over.
-The library originally tried a wiggle room of ~0.37, but there was way too much bleed over, so I manually set it to 0.2
+The library originally tried a wiggle room of ~0.37, but there was way too much bleed over, so I manually set it to 0.2.
+I also tried 0.13, which had less bleeding but a bit more background leftover.

 ---
 ## Todo